Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Superminimal surfaces in the four-dimensional sphere

 \section{Superminimal surfaces in the four-dimensional sphere}

-In this section, we apply some results from Sect.\ \ref{sec:CY} to establish the Calabi-Yau property and a Runge approximation theorem for conformal superminimal surfaces in the $4$-sphere $\S^4$.
+In this section, we apply some results from Sect.\ \ref{sec:CY} to establish the Calabi--Yau property and a Runge approximation theorem for conformal superminimal surfaces in the $4$-sphere $\S^4$.
 The proofs are based on the Bryant correspondence given by Theorem \ref{th:Bryant}.

 We begin by recalling the construction and basic properties of the Penrose twistor map $\pi:\CP^3\to\S^4$; see e.g.\ \cite{Penrose2018, PenroseMacCallum1973}.
 We shall follow Bryant's paper \cite[Sect.\ 1]{Bryant1982JDG}, but the reader may also wish to consult J.\ Bolton and L.\ M.\ Woodward \cite{BoltonWoodward2000} and J.\ C.\ Wood \cite{Wood1987}.
 A self-contained exposition can also be found in \cite[Sect.\ 6]{Forstneric2020JGEA} where additional references are provided.